filipradenovic/cnnimageretrieval-pytorch/README.md

 python3 -m cirtorch.examples.train.py -h
 ```

 For example, to train our best network described in the TPAMI 2018 paper run the following command.
-After each epoch, the fine-tuned network will be tested on Oxford and Paris datasets:
+After each epoch, the fine-tuned network will be tested on the revisited Oxford and Paris benchmarks:
 ```
 python3 -m cirtorch.examples.train YOUR_EXPORT_DIR --gpu-id '0' --training-dataset 'retrieval-SfM-120k'
-            --test-datasets 'oxford5k,paris6k' --arch 'resnet101' --pool 'gem' --loss 'contrastive' --loss-margin 0.85 --optimizer 'adam' --lr 1e-6 --neg-num 5 --query-size=2000
+            --test-datasets 'roxford5k,rparis6k' --arch 'resnet101' --pool 'gem' --loss 'contrastive' --loss-margin 0.85 --optimizer 'adam' --lr 1e-6 --neg-num 5 --query-size=2000
             --pool-size=20000 --batch-size 5 --image-size 362
 ```

 Networks can be evaluated with learned whitening after each epoch.
-Also, revisited annotations for Oxford and Paris can be used.
 To achieve this run the following command.
 Note that this will significantly slow down the entire training procedure, and you can evaluate networks with learned whitening later on using the example test script.

 ```
 python3 -m cirtorch.examples.train YOUR_EXPORT_DIR --gpu-id '0' --training-dataset 'retrieval-SfM-120k'
-            --test-datasets 'oxford5k,paris6k,roxford5k,rparis6k' --test-whiten 'retrieval-SfM-30k'
+            --test-datasets 'roxford5k,rparis6k' --test-whiten 'retrieval-SfM-30k'
             --arch 'resnet101' --pool 'gem' --loss 'contrastive' --loss-margin 0.85 --optimizer 'adam' --lr 1e-6 --neg-num 5 --query-size=2000 --pool-size=20000
             --batch-size 5 --image-size 362